East Rail line: 1980s modernisation

 In 1975, the KCR asked two consultancies, Sofrerail and Transmark, to make proposals on the modernisation of the line.
 In 1979, Transmark's proposal to double-track and electrify the entire line for $2.5 billion (in 1979 prices) was accepted by the government.
 This work involved building a new tunnel through Beacon Hill as the existing tunnel was not wide enough to accommodate two tracks.
 New stations were added, including Kowloon Tong station, which was completed in 1982 to provide an interchange with the new MTR network.
 Tai Po Kau station and the original Tai Po Market station were closed, with the latter being redeveloped into the Hong Kong Railway Museum.
 The development finished in sections between 1982 and 1983, with new Metro Cammell EMUs, manufactured by Metro-Cammell in England, replacing diesel locomotives.

 With the modernisation of the railway and the concurrent urbanisation of the New Territories, ridership rose quickly, from a daily average of 190,000 in 1983 to 491,000 in 1990.
 A temporary station in Tai Wai opened in 1983 while the permanent Tai Wai station was completed in 1986.
 Fo Tan station opened in 1985 to serve the expanding industrial estate.
-Tai Wo station opened in 1989 to serve Tai Wo Estate.
+Tai Wo station opened in 1989 to serve Tai Wo Estate and to replace Tai Po Kau station and the old Tai Po Market station.